Edith Summerskill House and Watermeadow Court

 - What is the schedule at Edith Summerskill House?

-We anticipate that the demolition will be complete by January 2018 and that the new homes will be ready for residents to move into in early 2020.
+All remaining works will now complete by the end of February 2018.
+We anticipate that the new homes will be ready for residents to move into towards the end of 2020.

 - Who will undertake the work?